 09.28.13: The beauty down under

 Hello dolls! 🙂 I am back with a not-so-fresh start.
-I will try to listen to my blog and finish my “LOVE in MNL” series before I go away on February 😉 Anyway, I am not the one who likes to say “brand new year, brand new me” or “I promise I will change this year yadda yadda”.
+I am not the type who likes to say “new year, new me” or “I promise I will change this year yadda yadda”.
 I remember when I was in 4th grade our teacher asked us to write down our resolution for the coming year, and I thought it was more difficult than our Math quiz.
-I don’t why but I just feel like,if someone needs to change..or wants to, they can do it anytime they want.
-Why wait for New Year’s day when you can be more awesome all year round?
+I don’t why but I just feel like if someone needs to change or wants to, they can do it anytime they want.
+Why wait for the new year when you can be more awesome year round?

 I am only a few posts away from my 300th, and I realized maybe I should try and work on something quite different.
 Before you think it’s something big or whatsoever, let me just remind you that I am no blogger so chances are it will be just another blog post…or maybe not (I really like to shoot myself down when I talk about my blogging skillZZ don’t I lol).